KojinKuro/RPS_RPG/README.md

 - Add a story mode
 - Abilities that you can gain as you level
 - Mobile friendly layout
+- Refactor the code from a OOP to FP design paradigm

 ## 👏 Credits